Global Optimization of Gaussian Process Acquisition Functions Using a Piecewise-Linear Kernel Approximation: RESULTS

 \subsection{Single acquisition function optimization}

 Before considering a full BO loop, we first study the performance of PK-MIQP on optimizing a given acquisition function.
 Specifically, we consider GP models given random samples from the prior in 1D--5D and employ different solvers to minimize the resulting LCB.
-The results are given in Table \ref{tab:one_iter}.
+The results for GP models with Mat{\'e}rn 3/2 kernel are given in Table \ref{tab:one_iter}.
 PK-MIQP consistently outperforms the other gradient- and sampling-based methods considered, suggesting the benefits of global optimization.
 Notably, increasing the problem dimension does not significantly impact the solution quality returned by PK-MIQP.
+The same conclusions can be made when using the RBF kernel (results given in Appendix \ref{app:rbf}), which furthermore supports the generalizability of the proposed PK-MIQP framework.